Compare the latest Raspberry Pi 400 vs. Raspberry Pi 4. They both have almost the exact specifications. Find out which is best for you!

-On the other hand, the Raspberry Pi 4 4GB RAM costs $55 by itself.
+On the other hand, the Raspberry Pi 4 4GB RAM costs $55.

 Is the Raspberry Pi 400 for you?

 The Raspberry Pi 400 is a well-designed, easy-to-use cheap computer to surf the Internet with.
-Its friendly looks will definitely attract users who, up to now, might have been intimidated by the bare Raspberry Pi boards.
+Its nice looks will attract users who, up to now, might have been intimidated by the bare Raspberry Pi boards.
 It is a great general purpose computer-in-a-keyboard.